Reinhard Wenskus: Biography

 Reinhard Wenskus was born in Saugen, East Prussia, Germany on 10 March 1916.
 After graduating from high school in Tilsit, East Prussia, Wenskus began working as a commercial apprentice there.
 He served as a soldier in the German Army during World War II.
 After the war, Wenskus gained his abitur in Hanover and subsequently studied history, ethnology and Germanistics at the University of Marburg.
 He received his PhD in 1954 under the supervision of Helmut Beumann.
 Wenskus subsequently worked as a research assistant, and gained his habilitation at Marburg in 1959 with the thesis Stammesbildung und Verfassung.
 He was subsequently appointed Docent at Marburg.

 In 1963, Wenskus succeeded Percy Ernst Schramm as Professor of Medieval History at the University of Göttingen.
 He became a Member of the Göttingen Academy of Sciences and Humanities in 1969.
 Wenskus retired from Göttingen in 1981, but continued to teach and research.
 He died in Göttingen on 5 July 2002.

+His daughter is the classical philologist Otta Wenskus.